Last Updated on March 10, 2025 by Maged kamel

 This is the polar inertia value for the trapezium shown in detail in the next slide image.

-For an external resource for the values of inertia, please find this link to the e-funda.
+For an external resource for the inertia values, please find this link to the e-funda.

 This is a link to the complete details of how to get the x-bar and y-bar for a Trapezium.